Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/r/rocm/USER.md

 solve any problem caused by running a newer version of ROCm(tm) on a too old driver (and there may be problems running an old version of ROCm(tm) on a too new driver also).
+-   The `rocm\6.2.4`, `rocm\6.2.3-extras`,`rocm\6.4.4` modules comes with extra debugging and performance profiler tools installed.
+    However, to make sure that in the runtime the libraries are correctly loaded from this module and not from /opt/rocm, we have hardcoded the correct paths in the module libraries and executables.
+    If you need to use the asan or debug versions of the libraries you will have to `LD_PRELOAD` them instead of just prepending `LD_LIBRARY_PATH`.

+-   To use the provided `rocprof-compute`, the user need to install the python dependencies required by the application itself.
+    As many user have their own python environment, we decided not to offer a central rocm-python installation that may conflict with all other custom environments.
+    So to enable `rocprof-compute`, you will need to install the following python packages either in your already existing environment or in a small virtual environment:
+    -   astunparse==1.6.2
+    -   colorlover
+    -   dash>=1.12.0
+    -   matplotlib
+    -   numpy==1.23.0
+    -   pandas>=1.4.3
+    -   pymongo
+    -   pyyaml
+    -   tabulate
+    -   tqdm
+    -   dash-svg
+    -   dash-bootstrap-components
+    -   kaleido==0.2.1
+    -   setuptools
+    -   plotille